 On January 9, 2023, the remaining balance of consideration payable to Trevali for the acquisition of the Santander Mine was due.
 As a result of an ongoing dispute with Trevali, this amount has not been paid.
-The Company is considering potential counter-claim litigation.
-This is due to recently discovered events that occurred prior to the purchase of the Santander mine that would have affected the purchase price at the time of purchase.
+The Company is considering potential counter-claim litigation due to recently discovered events that occurred prior to the purchase of the Santander mine that would have affected the paid purchase price.
 Currently, the amount of this claim is inestimable for accounting purposes and no litigation has begun.